Meet Our Team!

 Christina Martorano, LCSW

 Christina is a Licensed Clinical Social Worker in Illinois.
-She holds a Bachelors in Social Work degree from Illinois State University and a Masters in Social Work degree from Loyola University Chicago.
+She holds a Bachelors degree in Social Work from Illinois State University and a Masters in Social Work from Loyola University Chicago.

-Christina has worked and trained in a variety of settings, including with children, teenagers, adults and families.
+Christina has worked and trained in a variety of settings with children, teenagers, adults and families.
 Christina has spent 10 years helping students and their parents navigate the educational environment and its impact on students' mental health.

 Jennifer Riter, LMSW, PEL,